GroupDocs Parser Java Tutorial: Iterate Through ZIP Archives

 Performance Considerations

-• Batch Processing: If dealing with extensive data, process files in batches to avoid memory overflow.
+• Batch Processing: For massive archives, process items in smaller batches to avoid memory spikes.

 Conclusion